Agricultural Water Conservation Program

 Am I eligible to apply for an agricultural water conservation grant?

-The Agricultural Water Conservation Grants Program offers grants solely to state agencies and political subdivisions such as groundwater conservation districts and irrigation districts.
+The Agricultural Water Conservation Grants Program offers grants to state agencies and political subdivisions; however, individual agricultural producers are eligible to participate in those projects.

 Yes.
 Please contact agricultural water conservation staff at firstname.lastname@example.org.